MySQL PDO Database Class

 try {

-// Perform various actions on the database here
+// Perform any action on the database here

 } catch (Exception $e) {